-- 1. Evaluate a suite of management approaches that in combination achieve the goal of maintaining a sustainable wild oyster fishery as measured in relation to performance metrics for determining success identified in Goal A of the Plan. - Action 1-A) Evaluate the potential for limited-entry oyster fishery that would be managed adaptively based on an adopted sustainable harvest level Evaluate the potential for establishing a limited-entry oyster fishery program and various management strategies through a transparent representative stakeholder driven consensus-building process that includes vetting the plan with local oystermen and FWC law enforcement. - Action 1-B) Consider implementation of a Bay-wide summer (June August) wild-harvest fishery closure. - Action 1-C) Consider daily harvest limits in conjunction with a Monday Friday five-day harvest week. - Action 1-D) Consider a recreational wild oyster harvest limit (e.g., the hand-harvesting of only one 5-gallon bucket of oysters), and allow recreational hand-harvesting during the same season the fishery is open to commercial harvest.
+- 1. Evaluate a suite of management approaches that in combination achieve the goal of maintaining a sustainable wild oyster fishery as measured in relation to performance metrics for determining success identified in Goal A of the Plan. - Action 1-A) Evaluate the potential for limited-entry oyster fishery that would be managed adaptively based on an adopted sustainable harvest level through a transparent representative stakeholder driven consensus-building process that includes vetting the plan with local oystermen and FWC law enforcement. - Action 1-B) Consider implementation of a Bay-wide summer (June August) wild-harvest fishery closure. - Action 1-C) Consider daily harvest limits in conjunction with a Monday Friday five-day harvest week. - Action 1-D) Consider a recreational wild oyster harvest limit (e.g., the hand-harvesting of only one 5-gallon bucket of oysters) and allow recreational hand-harvesting during the same season the fishery is open to commercial harvest.